Thursday, January 17th

 (prediction, context clues, visualizing, inferences, & vocabulary)

-Students will be given a short creative writing assignment each Wednesday.
+Students will be given a short creative writing assignment each week.
 Assignments are due the following Monday.
 These short essays are designed to help with writing fluency and overall basic mechanics.
 Writing on various topics will help your child to discover their unique narrative voice in addition to practicing a format using an introduction, body of supporting details, and a closing.

-Lesson 70 (even numbers only)
+Lesson 56 (even numbers only)

-State Report Assignment
+State Report Assignment "Interesting Facts"

-Due: Thursday, February 22nd
+Due: Tuesday, January 22nd

-The fourth grade students will start their state reports on Thursday, August 31st with the help of Mrs. Kuehl who taught fourth grade at St. Stan's, but has since retired.
-Mrs. Kuehl will join our class each Monday afternoon from 1:00-1:45.
+The fourth grade students will start their state reports next week with the help of Mrs. Kuehl who taught fourth grade at St. Stan's, but has since retired.
+Mrs. Kuehl will join our class each week to provide a new lesson.
 Mrs. Kuehl has a great passion for teaching social studies.
 The research report will continue throughout the year using short assignments.
 At the end of the school year, all information and assignments are gathered into one book report.